uralys/fox/docs/exporting/export.md

 # exporting with CLI

-To help export your presets you can use
+To quick export your presets you can use:

 ```sh
 fox export